Fire and rescue services

 Large, damaging earthquakes have occurred and could happen again at any time.
 Aftershocks can continue for days or weeks.

-When an earthquake happens you are advised to drop, cover and hold.
-If an earthquake is long or strong and you are near the coast or large body of water you are advised to go to higher ground immediately.
+When an earthquake happens, you're advised to drop, cover and hold.
+If an earthquake is long or strong, and you're near the coast or large body of water, you should go to higher ground immediately.

 If you're indoors during an earthquake: